 Site Features

-- Infrastructure: Long tunnel, abandoned railway tracks.
+- Infrastructure: Long tunnel, abandoned railway lines.

-- State of Disrepair: Stable, but damp and dark.
+- State of disrepair: Stable, but damp and dark.

 - Access: Relatively easy, but a flashlight is essential.